USC-Fall-2024-Math-587/homework0/README.md

 (You may need to click the Restart File button on the lower right corner of infoview to get Lean to talk to you.)
 - Hover over the `#eval` line and note the output in the infoview pane.
-- Send me your GitHub username and the message from `#eval`.
 - Enter `lake test` in the program in the terminal pane.

 <p align="center">
   <img src="images/terminal.png">
 </p>

 - Poke around to try to make the test pass.
+If you can correct `#eval`, do so and send the output to me also.

 - When you are satisfied, stop your Codespace.
 On Windows/Linux enter Control-Shift-P `⌃ + ⇧ + P'
 or on MacOS Command-Shift-P `⌘ + ⇧ + P` and select `Codespaces:  Stop Current Codespace`.
 If you don't see it in the search bar that pops up, start typing it and it show up.

-Note that only things I expect to receive from you is your GitHub username, the `#eval` output, and any complaints :)
+Note that only things I expect to receive from you is your GitHub username (optionally working `#eval` output) and any complaints :)